chombo-discharge/chombo-discharge/Docs/Sphinx/source/Base/Testing.rst

 To ensure that the various components in ``chombo-discharge`` converge at desired truncation order, many modules are equipped with their own convergence tests.
 These are located in :file:`$DISCHARGE_HOME/Exec/Convergence`.
 The tests are too extensive to include in continuous integration, and they must be run locally like a regular ``chombo-discharge`` application.
 Our approach for convergence testing is found in :ref:`Chap:VV`.
-See the individual modules (:ref:`Chap:ImplementedModels`) for various convergence tests.